ReactTraining/react-workshop/README.md

 **IMPORTANT:** Please read our [JavaScript Primer](https://reacttraining.com/blog/javascript-the-react-parts/) before attending the workshop.
 It's a refresher on some of the newer bits of JavaScript you'll want to be familiar with in order to get the most out of the experience.

-### Windows Machine?

-We'll be running commands like the ones from the install/update instructions above.
-These are _bash_ commands which means if you're on Windows you'll need a bash-enabled command-line tool.
-If you've installed [Git For Windows](https://gitforwindows.org) then you'll have a command-line tool called Git Bash already, or if you use VSCode you can use the built-in terminal.

 ## Troubleshooting

 A few common problems: